rithik669/CHOP_Data_Challenge/README.md

 FIRST_READMISSION_DATE: The date of the index visit's first readmission for drug overdose.
 Field should be left as N/A if no readmission for drug overdose within 90 days

-Part 3: Export the data to a CSV file
+PART 3: EXPORT THE DATA TO A CSV FILE

 Export a dataset containing these required fields: